norcams/docs-enduser/docs/networking.rst

 trivial, but trying to deploy it on top of our networking model is a challenge.
 While it can be done, failover mechanisms would require a load balancer outside the IaaS infrastructure.
 Still, a single host deployment should be rather trivial.
-In short, we strongly encourage you to contact the UH-IaaS team if you run into problems caused by the networking model.
+In short, we strongly encourage you to contact the NREC team if you run into problems caused by the networking model.
 Often your problems can be solved in other ways than you originally envisioned.